 default | Standard permission checking with prompts |

-acceptEdits | Auto-accept file edits |
+acceptEdits | Auto-accept file edits except in protected directories |

 dontAsk | Auto-deny permission prompts (explicitly allowed tools still work) |

-bypassPermissions | Skip all permission checks |
+bypassPermissions | Skip permission prompts |

 plan | Plan mode (read-only exploration) |